amandamurillo/LIRI/README.md

 `node liri.js concert-this <artist-name>`

-'concert-this' uses the Bandsintown API to retrieve all upcoming concerts for an artist entered in the search parameter.
+`concert-this` uses the Bandsintown API to retrieve all upcoming concerts for an artist entered in the search parameter.
 Each venue name, location, and date is provided for all results.
 Moment.js is used to format the date from the Bandsintown API.

 <img width="1230" alt="screen shot 2018-12-09 at 4 05 24 pm" src="https://user-images.githubusercontent.com/40437294/49704882-8b601f00-fbcd-11e8-8584-ae9541ec2f93.png">